junwen-k/use-ask/packages/react/README.md

 ### Add `<Confirmer />` to Your App

-Place it anywhere in your component tree, even in server components like `layout.tsx`:
+Place it anywhere in your component tree, including server components like `layout.tsx`:

 ```tsx
 import { Confirmer, confirm } from '@/components/confirmer';